 You can record customer data, view purchase history, and develop marketable audiences using email marketing integration with MailChimp.

+Yes!
 Regular coffee drinks have an average margin of 15%–20%, while specialty coffee drinks have an average margin of 12%–18%.
+The drinks alone makes good money for a lot of cafe owners.

 Opening a cafe is a dream come true for many people.
 In order to get started, you'll need at least $150,000.